Jennifer Furniture: Criticism

 On July 29, 2004, New York Attorney General Eliot Spitzer announced a consent order and judgment that would significantly reform the company's sales practices and provide restitution to consumers.
 The judgment permanently enjoined the company from engaging in deceptive, fraudulent or illegal business practices, and requires the company to make substantial reforms to its sales practices and customer service operations.
 The judgment also requires the company to make restitution to consumers for its failure to replace or repair defective goods.
 In addition, the company agreed to pay $275,000 in penalties, and $2,000 in costs.

 The company received a grade "F" from the Better Business Bureau each year from 2006 through 2009 and a grade "A" in 2013.
 Across the U.S. the company has had complaints for deceptive sales practices, delivery problems, not honoring its warranties and bait-and-switch techniques.
-Customer complaints are regularly ignored and lawsuits frequently follow.
+Customer complaints were regularly ignored and lawsuits frequently followed.